Winston Gerschtanowitz

-Winston Ronald Gerschtanowitz (born 2 October 1976, in Amsterdam, Netherlands) is a Dutch presenter and actor.
+Winston Ronald Gerschtanowitz is a Dutch presenter and actor.

 Education

 Gerschtanowitz completed a HAVO education at the Keizer Karel College in Amstelveen.

 Career

 Gerschtanowitz' first became famous to the general audience for his role as Harm van Cloppenburg in the Dutch soap Goudkust.

 After this Gerschtanowitz became part of Dutch boy band 4 Fun together with fellow actors Michiel de Zeeuw, Jimmy Geduld en Chris Zegers.

-Gerschtanowitz would later feature in various television programs, most notable of which was the lifestyle-show Wannahaves.
+Gerschtanowitz later featured in various television programs, most notable of which was the lifestyle-show Wannahaves.

-In 2005, Gerschtanowitz would switch over to Talpa.
-Here he would present the shows Thuis and In de huid van....
+In 2005, Gerschtanowitz switched over to Talpa.
+Here he presented the shows Thuis and In de huid van....